mujibulhaquetanim/Backend-Journey/Modules/Notes/fs.promises.md

    ```

    >In the second example, we use `async/await` to work with promises returned by `fs.promises.readFile()`.
 This approach can make your code cleaner and easier to reason about.

-Remember that you can choose the style that best fits your coding preferences and requirements.
-Both methods achieve the same goal, but one uses callbacks while the other uses promises. 😊